morea-framework/morea-framework.github.io/docs/change-hi/workshop-design.md

 Feel free to share that sketch with others for feedback.
 They might have ideas for additional and/or replacement Readings, for example.

 Once you have that sketch in hand, then go ahead and implement it as actual Morea constructs.

+## Development timeline

+As you can see, designing and implementing a workshop for the first time requires some time to determine the components, then implement them as Morea constructs, and finally ensure that the site builds correctly so that you can issue the pull request (as discussed in the previous section).

+In most cases, it is sufficient to reserve a week for initial design and implementation.
+That said, I do not recommend you issue the pull request the night before the workshop is scheduled to take place!
+For one thing, if you do that, then there's no opportunity for participants to do any pre-workshop readings.
+For another, it does not allow any time for review and fine-tuning of your workshop materials.

+So, it's best to plan to complete your initial implementation and issue your pull request around 7-10 days prior to the workshop date.
+That leaves a few days for your workshop to be integrated into the site, and circulated for review by other instructors who might have feedback on your approach.
+Making small changes to a workshop module, once successfully integrated, is typically quick and easy, and so if you follow this schedule, you should be able to send your participants a link to the workshop module page around 5-7 days prior to the workshop date.